 Technology subscriptions like cable TV, internet, security, and phone service can also be considered utilities.
 Technology home utilities may include phone, internet, computer security and cable TV.

-Home security is a top priority for many families, thus, a number of ways to secure your home can be found in Canada.
+Home security is a top priority for many families.
 The most common home security utilities include burglar alarms, security cameras, as well as motion sensor lights.

 Other Miscellaneous Costs